-7 ears l Ended June 30 ),
+Years Ended June 30,

-2019 2018 2017
+2020 2019 2018

-Balance at beginning of year \$ 15,299 \$ 15,819 \$ 16,643
+Balance at beginning of year \$ 16,280 \$ 15,299 \$ 15,819

 Tax positions related to current year:

-Additions 934 823 1,190
+Additions 954 934 823

 Tax positions related to prior years:

-Additions 580 299
+Additions 286 580

-Reductions (533) (1,343) (2,313)
+Reductions (524) (533) (1,343)

-Balance at end of year \$ 16,280 \$ 15,299 \$ 15,819
+Balance at end of year \$ 16,996 \$ 16,280 \$ 15,299

 The calculation of unrecognized tax benefits involves dealing with uncertainties in the application of complex global tax regulations.
 Management regularly assesses the Company's tax positions with respect to legislative, bilateral tax treaty, regulatory and judicial developments in the countries in which the Company does business.
 The reduction in prior year's tax positions primarily relates to lapses of applicable statutes of limitations.
 The Company anticipates that except for \$0.01 million in uncertain tax positions that may be reduced related to the lapse of various statutes of limitation, there will be no material changes in uncertain tax positions in the next 12 months.
-As of June 30, 2019, the amount of gross unrecognized tax benefits was \$16.3 million of which \$14.4 million would not affect income tax expense before consideration of any valuation allowance.
+As of June 30, 2020, the amount of gross unrecognized tax benefits was \$17.0 million of which \$16.8 million would not affect income tax expense before consideration of any valuation allowance.

 The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-As of June 30, 2019 and 2018, the Company had approximately \$0.06 million and \$0.04 million, respectively, of accrued interest and penalties related to uncertain tax positions.
+As of June 30, 2020 and 2019, the Company had approximately \$0.01 million and \$0.06 million, respectively, of accrued interest and penalties related to uncertain tax positions.

 The Company files income tax returns in the United States federal, various states and foreign jurisdictions.
-Due to tax attributes being carried forward and utilized during open years, the statute of limitations remains open for the U.S. federal jurisdiction and domestic states for tax years from 1999 and forward.
+Due to tax attributes being carried forward and utilized during open years, the statute of limitations remains open for the U.S. federal jurisdiction and domestic states for tax years from 2000 and forward.
 The statutes of limitation with respect to the foreign jurisdictions where the Company files income tax returns vary from jurisdiction to jurisdiction and range from 3 to 10 years, and the material foreign jurisdictions are France, Switzerland, and Japan.

-The Company is also subject to examination of its income tax returns by the Internal Revenue Service (IRS) and other tax authorities, and in some cases the Company has received additional tax assessments which have not been significant.
-During fiscal year 2017, the Company received tax assessments from the Swiss Vaud Canton tax administration for the 2013, 2015 and 2016 tax periods.
-The Swiss total assessment of \$0.1 million was settled in 2017.
-In fiscal 2018, the Company was audited by the French tax authorities for the fiscal periods 2015, 2016 and 2017 with no material assessment.
+The Company is also subject to examination of its income tax returns by the Internal Revenue Service (IRS) and other foreign tax authorities, and in some cases the Company has received additional tax assessments which have not been significant.

-Note 14.
+Note 15.
 Employee Benefit Plan

 The Company's employee savings and retirement plan is qualified under Section 401(k) of the United States Internal Revenue Code.
 Employees may make voluntary, tax-deferred contributions to the 401(k) Plan up to the statutorily prescribed annual limit.
 The Company makes discretionary matching contributions to the 401(k) Plan on behalf of employees up to the limit determined by the Board of Directors.
-The Company contributed \$2.1 million, \$2.2 million and \$2.0 million to the 401(k) Plan during the years ended June 30, 2019, 2018 and 2017, respectively.
+The Company contributed \$2.0 million, \$2.1 million and \$2.2 million to the 401(k) Plan during the years ended June 30, 2020, 2019 and 2018, respectively.

-Note 15.
+Note 16.
 Defined Benefit Pension Obligation

-The Company has established a defined pension plan for its employees in its Switzerland subsidiary.
+The Company has established a defined benefit pension plan for its employees in its Switzerland subsidiary.
 The plan provides benefits to employees upon retirement, death or disability.
 The Company uses June 30 as the year-end measurement date for this plan.
-The unfunded liability of \$3.3 million was recognized in long-term other liabilities in the accompanying balance sheet as of June 30, 2019.
-Actuarial loss of \$0.7 million was recognized in other comprehensive loss in fiscal 2019.
+The unfunded liability of \$4.5 million was recognized in long-term other liabilities in the accompanying balance sheet as of June 30, 2020.
+Actuarial gain of \$0.6 million was recognized in other comprehensive loss in fiscal 2020.